mstoth/rsmaze/maze/_sources/index.rst

 The first thing we need to test for is a Maze class.
 Of course there is no Maze class.
 We haven't written it yet.
-But we are stupid.
-Let's test for it.
+We test for it first.

 .. activecode:: m_test_1